kurtlippert/elm-webpack-starter/README.md

 # elm-webpack-starter
 Elm, webpack starter project.
-Typescript used for the javascript bits
+Typescript used in places